TechLadies/pre-bootcamp-workshop5-2020/exercise_3/README.md

 #### #2 Use Postman

 It can be tiring to keep testing each route on the browser.
-It is also limiting because we cannot use this method efficiently to test requests other than `GET`
+It is also limiting because it cannot be used efficiently to test requests other than `GET`

 Use Postman to create a collection of all the routes you've created so far.